Skip to main content

 Subsection 7.8.3 Collision in CM Frame

-Figure 7.8.1 shows a one-dimensional collision in LAB and CM frames.
-There we find that in the CM frame, both particles appraoch the CM with equal magnitude momentum and after collision move away with some other magnitude momentum, again both with equal magnitude.
+Above in Figure 7.89 we found that in the CM frame, both particles appraoch the CM with equal magnitude momentum and after collision move away with some other magnitude momentum, again both with equal magnitude.

-In more than two or more dimensions, the directions of the menenta of the two bodiesare still along the same line, but the line of the motions of the two bodies may be different than the line they approached the CM before the collision.
-That is, there is a rotation of the direction of motion in the collision process as shown in Figure 7.8.3.
+In two or more dimensions, the directions of the menenta of the two bodies are still along the same line, but the line of the motions of the two bodies may be different than the line they approached the CM before the collision.
+That is, there is a rotation of the direction of motion in the collision process as shown in Figure 7.91.
+Still the outgoing directions and incoming directions fall into one Cartesian plane!

 \begin{equation*} m_A \vec v'_{A,\text{cm}} + m_B \vec v'_{B,\text{cm}} = m_A \vec v_{A,\text{cm}} + m_B \vec v_{B,\text{cm}} = 0. \end{equation*}